Assessment, Inventory, and Monitoring Strategy

 - Analysis and reporting tools and support

-- Standardized Methods
+- Standardized Field Measurements

 -

+Allows data comparisons through space and time in support of multiple management decisions.
 AIM field methods were developed by a network of BLM experts and partners.
 The objectives were to ensure usable and defensible data for the BLM, while also standardizing monitoring efforts across agencies and jurisdictions.
 These dual objectives were achieved by adopting field methods used and tested by multiple agencies and partners throughout the western U.S. and Alaska.

 Terrestrial – Designed for upland habitats, the terrestrial methods provide comprehensive information on rangeland vegetative and soil conditions.

-- Example indicators derived from field methods: bare ground, vegetation composition, vegetation height, canopy gap, distribution of nonnative/invasive plant species
+- Example indicators derived from field methods: bare ground, vegetation composition, vegetation height, canopy gap, distribution of nonnative/invasive plant species.

 - Citation: Monitoring Manual for Grassland, Shrubland and Savanna Ecosystems Volume 1

-- Example indicators derived from field methods: conductivity, temperature, pool frequency, % fine sediment in streambed substrates, bank stability and cover, floodplain connectivity, macroinvertebrate biological condition
+- Example indicators derived from field methods: conductivity, temperature, pool frequency, % fine sediment in streambed substrates, bank stability and cover, floodplain connectivity, macroinvertebrate biological condition.

 Riparian and Wetland – Designed for riparian areas, floodplains, and wetlands, the Riparian and Wetland data bridge the information gap between terrestrial and lotic areas.
-The newest addition to the program, the Riparian and Wetland data collection protocol was piloted in 2019 with expansion in 2020-21.

 - Example indicators derived from field methods: Bare ground, vegetation composition, soil characterization, vegetation height, water source, pH, conductivity.